blizzardbyte/PagePal/README.md

 ## Getting Started

-To invite the Islamic Bot to your Discord server, click [here](https://discord.com/api/oauth2/authorize?client_id=1120457708072616003&permissions=3072&scope=bot), and grant the necessary permissions for the bot to function properly on your server.
+To invite PagePal to your Discord server, click [here](https://discord.com/api/oauth2/authorize?client_id=1120457708072616003&permissions=3072&scope=bot), and grant the necessary permissions for the bot to function properly on your server.

 ## Usage